College-age Americans face permanent hit with few job prospects

 The labor market of 2020 is a gallery of shattered expectations and the fate of young people like Filipczyk could stifle the long-run potential for the economy, which needs a growing labor force to expand.

-“There is a structure to the labor market — if you miss the entrance, how do you get back in?” said Julia Coronado, founder of MacroPolicy Perspectives LLC.
+“There is a structure to the labor market — if you miss the entrance, how do you get back in?” said Julia Coronado, founder of MacroPolicy Perspectives.
 “If you veer off the career path by necessity, how do you get back into the pipeline?”

-The dramatic swings in unemployment this time around for adults in their early 20s illustrate how volatile the job market is for graduates and non-graduates alike.
+The dramatic swings in unemployment this time around for adults in their early 20s illustrate how volatile the job market is for graduates and nongraduates alike.

 For recent college graduates, unemployment during the pandemic peaked at 20% in June, the highest of any age group with at least a bachelor’s degree, Labor Department data show.
 That compares with a 13% peak in the recovery following the last recession.